uk-gov-mirror/UKHomeOffice.asl-pages/pages/common/routers/README.md

   schema: require('./schema'),
   // path to redirect to form editing is cancelled
   cancelPath: '/',
+  // if true, check fields have changed, if not throw validation error
+  checkChanged: false,
   // middleware called on get, can be used to check for
   // session validity before
   checkSession: (req, res, next) => next(),